 To open long positions on EUR/USD, you need:

-Trading is carried out below 30 and 50 moving averages, which implies that the euro might be under pressure again.
+Trading is carried out just below the 30 and 50 moving averages, which indicates an attempt by the bears to continue the fall of the pair.

 Description of indicators

 - Moving average (moving average, determines the current trend by smoothing out volatility and noise).
 Period 50.
 It is marked in yellow on the chart.